sigstore/docs/content/en/logging/sign-upload.md

 └── staged
 ```

-Upload any TUF manifest to rekor by using the `root.json` as the public key:
+Upload any TUF manifest to Rekor by using the `root.json` as the public key:

 ```console
 $ ./rekor-cli upload --artifact repository/timestamp.json --type tuf --public-key repository/root.json